agilepartner/craft-challenges/dev/root-me.md

 ![Root-Me](images/root-me.png)

 ## What ?
-**Root-Me** is a non-profit organization which goal is to **promote the spread of knowledge related to hacking and information security**.
+**Root-Me** is a non-profit organization which goal is to **promote the spread of knowledge related to hacking and information security** in a **fun and interactive way**.
 Hacking challenges are the heart of the project.
 Several web environments allow users to test their skills legally.
 Each challenge needs different knowledge and approaches.
-> The key idea of the platform :
-`Discover information security principles in a **fun and interactive way**.`

 ## Why ?

+Hacking exist since the early days of computers.
+Its more and more important today as evereverthing is connected, and because our systems are more and more complex and Agile has changed the way we deliver software.

 ## How ?
 * Create an account on the [Root-Me platform](https://www.root-me.org/)